Cart

 Rob Fairley

 Rob Fairley was born in 1953 and educated at Edinburgh College of Art.
-He moved to live in the Scottish west coast port of Mallaig then moved again to the island of Shona Beag in 1975, where he lived what has been described an ‘hermetic’ existence, living as much as possible off the land and from the sea and making ephemeral land based work.
-This work recorded, for the most part, in pinhole camera images (the camera often being made from animal carcases) was not exhibited until 2011 when the Resipole Gallery mounted a retrospective of his ‘early work.’
+After graduating, he lived in the Scottish west coast port of Mallaig before moving to the island of Shona Beag in 1975, where he lived what has been described an ‘hermetic’ existence.
+Living as much as possible off the land and from the sea, he focussed his attentions on making ephemeral land-based art.
+This work was recorded, for the most part, in pinhole camera images (the camera often being made from animal carcases) and was not exhibited until 2011 when Resipole Studios mounted a retrospective of his ‘early work.’
+In 1979, he moved to a cottage in Alisary, near to Lochailort, where he still lives and works.

 Rob Fairley was born in 1953 and educated at Edinburgh College of Art.
-He moved to live in the Scottish west coast port of Mallaig then moved again to the island of Shona Beag in 1975, where he lived what has been described an ‘hermetic’ existence, living as much as possible off the land and from the sea and making ephemeral land based work.
-This work recorded, for the most part, in pinhole camera images (the camera often being made from animal carcases) was not exhibited until 2011 when the Resipole Gallery mounted a retrospective of his ‘early work.’
+After graduating, he lived in the Scottish west coast port of Mallaig before moving to the island of Shona Beag in 1975, where he lived what has been described an ‘hermetic’ existence.
+Living as much as possible off the land and from the sea, he focussed his attentions on making ephemeral land-based art.
+This work was recorded, for the most part, in pinhole camera images (the camera often being made from animal carcases) and was not exhibited until 2011 when Resipole Studios mounted a retrospective of his ‘early work.’
+In 1979, he moved to a cottage in Alisary, near to Lochailort, where he still lives and works.